Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Related Work

-\textbf{Manual reference view-based methods} employ manual reference views as prior knowledge for novel objects, eliminating the need for precise CAD model.
-These approaches can also be divided into feature matching-based and template matching-based. \emph{Feature matching-based methods} \cite{fs6d, onepose, onepose++, castro2023posematcher, lee2024mfos, unopose} aim to establish 3D-3D correspondences between the query view and reference views, or 2D-3D correspondences between the query view and the 3D object representation reconstructed from reference views.
-Specifically, FS6D \cite{fs6d} proposes a dense prototype matching method to explore geometric and semantic relations between the query view and reference views, estimating the pose of novel objects using only a few reference views.
-OnePose \cite{onepose} first utilizes Structure from Motion (SfM) to reconstruct the 3D representation of the novel object using all reference views, and then establishes 2D-3D correspondences between the query view and the reconstructed 3D representation using a graph attention network. \emph{Template matching-based methods} \cite{latentfusion, gen6d, cai2024gs, sa6d, du2022pizza, foundationpose} primarily utilize a retrieval and refinement strategy.
-They directly use labeled reference views as templates to retrieve a coarse pose, followed by a refinement process to enhance accuracy.
-Specifically, LatentFusion \cite{latentfusion} reconstructs 3D object representation and estimates translation using bounding boxes and depth values.
-Then, the initial rotation is determined by angle sampling and further refined through gradient updates using render and compare.
-Gen6D \cite{gen6d} first detects object bounding boxes, then compares the query and reference images via similarity scores to obtain an initial pose.
-Next, the pose is refined via a proposed refiner.
-FoundationPose \cite{foundationpose} increases the quantity and diversity of synthetic data based on diffusion model and achieves performance comparable to instance-level methods.
+To eliminate the need for a precise CAD model, manual reference view-based methods employ manual reference views as the prior knowledge for unseen objects.
+These methods can also be categorized into 1) feature matching-based and 2) template matching-based.

+\emph{Feature matching-based methods} \cite{fs6d, onepose, onepose++, castro2023posematcher, lee2024mfos} aim to establish 3D-3D correspondences between the query view and reference views, or 2D-3D correspondences between the query view and the 3D object representation reconstructed from reference views.
+Specifically, FS6D \cite{fs6d} proposes a dense prototype matching method to explore geometric and semantic relations between the query view and reference views, estimating the pose of unseen objects using only a few reference views.
+OnePose \cite{onepose} first utilizes Structure from Motion (SfM) to reconstruct the 3D representation of the unseen object using all reference views, and then establishes 2D-3D correspondences between the query view and the reconstructed 3D representation using a graph attention network.
+OnePose++ \cite{onepose++} introduces a keypoint-free SfM method to reconstruct a semi-dense 3D representation of textureless objects by leveraging the detector-free feature matching approach LoFTR \cite{sun2021loftr}, enhancing robustness against textureless objects.